Recognizing and Responding to a Transfusion-Associated Adverse Event

 3. Send the blood container (even if empty), transfusion set, and IV fluids to the transfusion service.

-4. Draw post-transfusion blood sample(s) from the patient and send to the transfusion service.
+4. Draw the patient's post-transfusion blood sample(s) and send it to the transfusion service.

-• Inspect patient's serum/plasma for signs of hemolysis using a pretransfusion sample for comparison.
+• Inspect the patient's serum/plasma for signs of hemolysis using a pretransfusion sample for comparison.

 • Repeat the patient's ABO grouping using a post-transfusion sample.

-• Submit serologic findings to Medical Director for review and interpretation.
+• Submit serologic findings to the Medical Director for review and interpretation.